thekondrashov/stuff/README.md

 ## Anti-spam services

-* [Comment spam prevention for your blog - Akismet](https://akismet.com/) - Akismet is an advanced hosted anti-spam service aimed at thwarting the underbelly of the web.
+* [Comment spam prevention for your blog - Akismet](https://akismet.com) - Akismet is an advanced hosted anti-spam service aimed at thwarting the underbelly of the web.
 It efficiently processes and analyzes masses of data from millions of sites and communities in real time.

 ## Bounty programes

-* [Bounty programes](http://bugbounty.info/) - This is a simple site intended to keep track of the bug bounty programmes.
+* [Bounty programes](http://bugbounty.info) - This is a simple site intended to keep track of the bug bounty programmes.
 * [Bugcrowd | List Of Bug Bounty Programs](https://bugcrowd.com/list-of-bug-bounty-programs) - A comprehensive, up to date list of bug bounty and disclosure programs from across the web curated by the Bugcrowd researcher community.
-* [Security Response & Bug Bounty Platform - HackerOne](https://hackerone.com/) - HackerOne is a platform for an improved security coordination process.
+* [Security Response & Bug Bounty Platform - HackerOne](https://hackerone.com) - HackerOne is a platform for an improved security coordination process.
 Security teams use HackerOne to implement their responsible disclosure policy and host bug bounty programs.
+* [Bug Bounty Programs & Security Assessment | Crowdcurity](https://www.crowdcurity.com) - Crowdcurity's bug bounty platform connects your business with our global security researchers.
+Start your bug bounty program with us now.
+* [Synack](https://www.synack.com) - Synack provides a subscription Security-as-a-Service solution that brings the best and brightest minds of the security world into the reach of enterprises.

 ## Cryptography